-Panel IV regression analysis was done to determine Rice's cost structure.
-Cost $C_2$ is taken as the dependent variable, the previous year's farm price is the independent variable and crop yield is the endogenous variable, which is influenced by seed, fertilizer, human labour, animal labour and manure, time series data has been taken for six years i.e., from 2014-15 to 2019-20 and crosssectional data has been taken for nine states of Rice viz, Punjab, Uttar Pradesh, Andhra Pradesh, Assam, Bihar, Madhya Pradesh, Odisha.
-Tamil Nadu and West Bengal.
-The Panel IV regression model is as follows.
-(Arellano & Bond, 1991; Balaji and Kumar, 2016).
+Panel Instrumental Variable (IV) regression analysis was done to determine Rice's cost structure.
+The Hausman test was done to select the appropriate results between fixed and random effects.
+Cost C2 is taken as the dependent variable, the previous year's farm price is the independent variable and crop yield isthe endogenous variable, which is influenced by seed, fertilizer, human labour, animal labour and manure, time series data has been taken for six years i.e., from 2014-15 to 2019-20 and cross-sectional data has been taken for nine states of Riceviz, Punjab, Uttar Pradesh, Andhra Pradesh, Assam, Bihar, Madhya Pradesh, Odisha.
+Tamil Naduand West Bengal.
+The Panel IV regression model will be as follows

-$C{it} = \alpha O{it} + \beta X{it} + y{it} + \varepsilon{it}$
+$$C{it} = \alpha O{it} + \beta X{it} + y{it} + \epsilon{it}$$